MrJoy/DeltaPack/COMPRESSION_ANALYSIS.md

 that produce even worse compression ratios.
 Even if it doesn't, the short-term cost of extra CPU time vs. the long-term cost of archival storage may make it worth simply using BSDiff.

+XDelta presents an interesting situation, as it seemingly does much better on some types of data, produces results competitive with BSDiff, and offers vitually no performance penalty versus a plain tarball.
+More investigation seems warranted.

 ## WTF Is Up With Service Month 156684?